Apzx/Mozilla/README.md

 Mozilla
 =======

-The work i do durring my intersnhip
+The work I do during my internhip at Mozilla.